Doopdon/trace/README.md

 # trace
 I am calling this tool "trace". why? because you should always be able to trace back to the issue. you should never see an error that disappears into 5 pages of minified code.

-It should do most of what react does when it is finished. and Idk what angular is doing except pissing me off but ima go out on a limb and say it can do angular stuff too.
+It should do most of what react does.

 to run the app cd into traceApp and run $ node index